-Many of the phishing campaigns targeting cloud storage providers contain lures (information to make phishing content appear more legitimate) saying that a document or picture has been shared with the victim and encourage them to sign into their account in order to view it.
-Being that many of us trust the cloud implicitly with our personal data, remain alert when an unknown attachment comes through.
+Many of the phishing campaigns targeting cloud storage providers contain lures (information to make phishing content appear more legitimate) saying that a document or picture has been shared with the victim and encourage them to sign into their account to view it.
+Being that many of us trust the cloud implicitly with our personal data, be sure to remain alert when an unknown attachment comes through.

 More and more phishing scammers are shifting their focus towards attacking users through their smartphones, since mobile applications have become ideal vectors for attack.

 Mobile phishing is an emerging threat in today’s connected world.
 In a mobile phishing attack, an attacker usually sends an SMS message containing links to phishing web pages or applications which, if visited, ask for credentials.
-Attacks can also be initiated via email messages loaded in the browser of mobile devices.
+These attacks, referred to as “smishing”, can also be initiated via email messages loaded in the browser of mobile devices.

 Phishing has been around practically since the inception of the Internet, and it won’t go away anytime soon.
 It is necessary for you to become familiar with the best ways to avoid phishing scams.